OVI / DUI Sentences In Ohio

 |Felony (Second)||60 days to 5 years||$1,350- $10,500||3 years to Life||3 years||Forfeiture||Yes|

-The Dominy Law practice is focused on DUI / OVI defense, and we represent clients charged with DUI / OVI in Columbus and Central Ohio.
+The Dominy Law Firm focuses on DUI / OVI defense, and we represent clients charged with DUI / OVI in Columbus and Central Ohio.
 For more information about our practice, please see the firm overview.
 You can also read what our clients say and review my our past case results.
 We limit the number of cases we accept so we can provide personal service to our clients.
 If you would like to discuss how the Dominy Law Firm can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.